aakansobe/addysage/GeospatialAnalysisWithR/Raster-Spatial-analysis.md

 <img src="figure-gfm/unnamed-chunk-7-1.png" style="display: block; margin: auto;" />

-#### Task 8: Get rainfall and elevation dataset, aggregate elevation data
-#### to rainfall and use these to calculate aspect the these
+#### Task 8: Get rainfall and elevation dataset, aggregate elevation data to rainfall and use these to calculate aspect

 ``` r